accessibilitywars/zaw2/content/guides/contributor.md

 # Additional tools

 These additional tools are useful.
-They will eventually be integrated, but for now, they're useful standalone utils.
+They may eventually be integrated, but for now, they're useful standalone utils.

 - [gw2search](https://github.com/berdandy/gw2search)
 - [chatr](https://github.com/berdandy/chatr)